 Chasing A?
 I?

 On a sailing trip in the Bahamas on Jack Wilken's boat Lateral Flow, I had a long conversation during one night watch with Dick Chase, who had joined the trip in Spanish Wells (the conversation was on the leg from Spanish Wells to the Berries, but I don't think the location had any impact).
 Dick and I came up with the following classification of "types of thing".
-I wrote it all down on the board in my office (the picture), and have transcribed it here in case my handwriting is hard to read (and an email exchange with my ex-student Nelson Dellis (Google for him - he's famous) led to adopting the word "conscious" rather than "aware"):
+I wrote it all down on the board in my office (the picture), and have transcribed it here in case my handwriting is hard to read.
+An email exchange with my ex-student Nelson Dellis (Google for him - he's famous) led to adopting the word "conscious" rather than "aware".

-I now make the following claim: The world is currently building things that embody "artificial intelligence"; we should really be aiming to build "artificial intelligent systems".
+I now make the following claim: The world is currently building things that embody "artificial intelligence"; we should really be building "artificial intelligent systems".

 When teaching AI classes I have always answered the question "what is intelligence" with "the ability to solve exponentially (or worse) hard problems can be solved using polynomial (or less) resources by the use of heuristics".
 My colleague Otavio emailed me about all this, "I really liked your proposal of thinking about intelligence in terms of improving self-organization ... this is a much more interesting way of thinking of intelligence ... when my daughters were 5 years old, they didn’t have the ability (at that time) of solving such exponentially hard problems, but they clearly had the capacity of improving self-organization - and clearly were intelligent!".
 That got me thinking about the example I typically give my students to motivate my computational definition - walking from my office to the Jamba Juice shop on campus: At each step I have lots of possible movements, forwards, backwards, sideways, no movement, etc. Thus the problem is exponentially hard, unbounded (well, bounded only by my ability to walk to Ushuaia), and yet I always manage to get Jamba Juice - I have heuristics that guide me in a good direction at each step (or, as Moshe Vardi said in his 2023 Herbrand Award acceptance talk, "life is NP-hard, but somehow we muddle through").
 I say that Otavio's 5-year old could solve exponentially hard problems: If you left a 5-year old in the middle of a room with a single door, and went outside the room, (s)he would be able to walk quite directly to the door, go out, and look for mum and dad outside the room.
 It's exponentially hard (per the Jamba Juice analysis) and (s)he could solve it using polynomial (even linear) steps.
 That's intelligence.
 Now contrast that with a 9-month old baby faced with the same problem.
 A 9-month old might crawl around in random directions, eventually sit down and cry.
 The problem is not solved, because a 9-month old has not developed the heuristics (and maybe also motor skills) to solve the problem.
 The heuristics are acquired as a child develops.
 That prompted me to refine my definition of intelligent to "the ability to acquire, refine, and use heuristics to solve of exponentially (or worse) hard problems using polynomial (or less) resources".